 Balancing the Role of Social Media

 What I want is an internet that is both.
 An internet where we can have the immediacy and vibrancy of the stream, but also spaces that foster depth, exploration, and context.
-Digital gardening represents that other half for me—a space where ideas can grow slowly, develop connections, and become something meaningful over time.
+Digital gardening is that other half for me; a space where ideas can grow slowly, develop connections, and become something meaningful over time.
+Similarly some folks are even making personal Wiki's to store the collection of their knowledge.

 A Familiar Philosophy: "Show Your Work"